SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/07-String-Data-Type.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/01.Java-Fundamentals-Data-types-and-variables/EN/interactive-java-fundamentals-data-types-and-variables-45-48-string-data-type-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Strings are used for storing text.
+Strings are used to store text.

 A **String** variable contains a collection of characters surrounded by double quotes and has a default value of **null** (no value).